 With the location of the damage set, it's time to fill out the information requested in the form.

 - If you're still viewing the map, return to the Attributes list by selecting Collect Attributes .

-Type Fred.
+Type 5.
 Select Next.
-The Contact Last Name field is selected, and the Contact First Name field is populated.
+The Extent of Damage field is selected, and the Number of Occupants field is populated.

-The valid values for that field—Owner, Occupant, and Owner/Occupant—display.
+The valid values for that field—<No Value>, Affected, Destroyed, Inaccessible, Major, and Minor—display when the field is selected.
 The choices are based on the data, and the data-driven form improves data quality by assisting with information entry, making it impossible to enter an invalid value.